Edited by: Jessica Merritt

 After paying a $100 deductible, you will receive up to $1,000 or the actual current retail price of your phone (whichever is less) for each claim.
 There is a maximum of 3 claims allowed each 12-month period.

 You’ll find a complete list of exclusions in your card’s guide to benefits, but here are some examples of when Chase cell phone protection does not apply:

 Eligible new purchases made with your Ink Business Preferred card will receive 120 days of protection from the date of purchase.
-Items are covered for damage, theft, or loss for up to $10,000 per claim, $50,000 per account.
+Items are covered for damage, theft, or loss for up to $10,000 per claim, with a maximum of $50,000 per account.

 The manufacturer’s warranty of 3 years or less will be extended on eligible items for 1 additional year.
-Coverage limits are $10,000 per item, $50,000 maximum per account.
+Coverage limits are $10,000 per item and $50,000 maximum per account.

 Hot Tip: If your cell phone has been damaged and you purchased your phone recently, check the credit card you used for the purchase for purchase protection benefits that may apply.

 As with any insurance claim, time is of the essence.
 You’ll need to report the initial claim and subsequently submit the supporting documentation within the required timeframes.